-A HCMOS (High-Speed Complementary Metal Oxide Semiconductor) IC (Integrated Circuit) 2 a family of CMOS (Complementary Metal Oxide Semiconductor) ICs [1].
+A HCMOS (High-Speed Complementary Metal Oxide Semiconductor) IC (Integrated Circuit) is a family of CMOS (Complementary Metal Oxide Semiconductor) ICs [1].
 Thus, it consists of p-type and n-type MOSFETs (Metal Oxide Semiconductor Field Effect Transistors) [2].
-However, it has lower power dissipation than that one CMOS ICs.
+However, it has lower power dissipation than that of the CMOS ICs.